 Trimming Turf to Fit the Area

-It’s necessary to cut the turf larger than the actual space as you can always return and cut more later.
-A seaming tool is used to seam the edges together in an S-shape for a smooth look and to avoid the turf from pushing up later on.
-Seaming is a very important step, and installers use a tool called the “Super Seamer.”
-Nails are installed every 6 inches and are only driven ¾ of the way down.
-Before tapping the nail head all the way down to the base, we must remove any fibers that surround it.
+It’s typically necessary to cut the turf larger than the actual space as you can always return and cut more later.
+A seaming tool is used to seam the edges together in a zipper or S effect for a smooth look and to avoid the turf buckling in the future.
+Seaming is a very important step, and most installers use a tool called the “Super Seamer.”

 Every installation contains thousands of nails.
-It is very important to put the nail just right - not too deep, but secure.
-Make sure that every person on site follows the procedure to check nails for full contact.
-Otherwise, you may discover nails that stick out with your own feet and this can hurt you.
+It is very important to get the nail just right - not too deep, but secure.
+Make sure that every person on site follows procedures and checks nails for full contact.
+Otherwise, you may discover nails later on that are protruding from the surface.

 Final Brush and Groom for Perfection

-Pet installations are essentially the same as your classic turf installation.
+Pet turf installations are essentially the same as your classic turf installation.
 There is an extra step taken to help minimize the smell of urine on the grass.
 A deodorizer is applied on top of the base layer.
-Most pet installations use a round type of silica infill or Durafill.
-It allows for the base to dry and prevents bacteria growth.
-A drainage layer is optional depending on the usage and would be installed before the grass.
+Most pet installations use a rounded type of silica infill with antibacterial properties.
+It allows for the base to dry quicker and prevents bacteria growth.
+A drainage layer is optional depending on the usage and should be installed before the grass is laid.